Gavin-Persad/introToTheDom/README.md

   - Remove it from the DOM using JavaScript.
 - **Expected Outcome**:
   - The `<li>` with the content "🍇 Date" should no longer appear in the page.

+#### Testing

+Don't forget you can run a test here to check your work.

+- Ticket 3 - `npm test ticket3.test.js`